umarulfarookkb/shoppy/README.md

 # shoppy
-# Shopping site using fakestore api.
+# Online store using fakestore api.
 # Shopping cart with redux.
 # Components designed with Bootstrap